zooniverse/PRN-maps-api/README.md

 # Get started

+Using docker and docker-compose
+`docker-compose up`

+Using your own ruby install
+`bundle install`
-`bundle exec puma` to run the API server in development mode
+`bundle exec puma -C docker/puma.rb` to run the API server in development mode